Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Model

 \subsection{Convergence}

-Assume now that there are $m$ LPs that invest into the staking and AMMs consecutively.
-An allocation of capital to a pool increases its TVL and thereby decreases the rate of return, see Equation~\eqref{eq:return}.
+Assume now that there are $m$ independent and identical LPs that invest into the staking and AMMs consecutively.
+Each action of an LP changes the return rates of the AMMs.
+Based on these changes other LPs will take action accordingly.
+In particular, an allocation of capital to a pool increases its TVL and thereby decreases the rate of return, see Equation~\eqref{eq:return}.
 If LPs allocate their capital consecutively, the rate of return of each pool will decrease until it reaches $r_s$.
 Once each pool reaches $r_s$, the remaining LPs will invest into staking.
 Formally, we have the following convergence result.
 Let $r^j_i$ be the rate of return for pool $i$, after $j-1$ LPs have invested their capital.
 Note that after each investment by an LP, the respective pool's TVLs increase by that amount. \begin{proposition} Assuming $m$ LPs that consecutively invest into the staking and AMMs following \eqref{eq:prop1}.
 The rate of return from each pool converges to the staking rate $r_s$.
-In particular, $r_i^m(0) \overset{m \to \infty}{\to} r_s$ for all $i=1,\ldots,n$. \end{proposition} \begin{proof} We denote by $j=1,\ldots,m$ the LPs and let the LPs invest consecutively.
-In particular, the rate of return for a fixed pool $i$ after $j-1$ LPs allocate their capital according to Equation~\eqref{eq:w_i} is the following:
+In particular, $r_i^m(0) \overset{m \to \infty}{\to} r_s$ for all $i=1,\ldots,n$. \end{proposition}